justonhart/recursion-exercises/README.md

 ### all.js
 This function accepts an array and a callback function that returns a boolean, and returns true if the callback function returns true for all array values (otherwise, returns false).

+### productOfArray.js
+This function accepts an array of numbers and returns their product.